autopi-io/documentation/docs/guides/api/send_device_data_to_own_server.md

 ```

 :::note
-By default with version npm 5.0+ npm install adds the module to the dependencies list in the package.json file; with earlier versions of npm,
+By default, with version npm 5.0+ npm install adds the module to the dependencies list in the package.json file; with earlier versions of npm,
 you must specify the --save option explicitly.
 Then, afterwards, running npm install in the app directory will automatically install modules
 in the dependencies list.
 :::

 Now that we have it installed, we can finally start writing code by creating an `index.js` file, or whatever you set the entry point to
-be named, in the root directory, or if you'd prefer, create a direcotry where you will keep your source code and create it there.
+be named, in the root directory, or if you'd prefer, create a directory where you will keep your source code and create it there.

-Firstly we start off by creating an express application:
+Firstly, we start off by creating an express application:

 ```javascript
 // index.js